Skadic/memsimp/README.md

 # memsimp

-Track the approximate memory usage of any program at runtime using `pmap`.
+Track the approximate memory usage of any program at runtime using `proc statm`.

 ## Usage